 On April 16, 2021, the Company's registration statement on Form S-1 (File No. 333-254793) relating to its initial public offering ("IPO") of common stock became effective.
 The IPO closed on April 20, 2021 at which time the Company issued an aggregate of 9,000,000 shares of its common stock at a price of \$17.00 per share.
-Within 30 days following the close, 823,532 shares were issued in connection with the partial exercise by the underwriters of their option to purchase additional shares of common stock.
+Subsequent to the close, an additional 823,532 shares were issued in connection with the partial exercise by the underwriters of their option to purchase additional shares of common stock.
 In addition, immediately prior to the closing of the IPO, all outstanding shares of the Company's convertible preferred stock automatically converted into 7,064,925 shares of common stock.
-In connection with the completion of its IPO, on April 20, 2021, the Company's certificate of incorporation was amended and restated to provide for 300,000,000 authorized shares of common stock with a par value of \$0.0001 per share.
-Proceeds from the IPO, net of underwriting discounts and commissions and offering costs were approximately \$152.8 million.
+In connection with the completion of its IPO, on April 20, 2021, the Company's certificate of incorporation was amended and restated to provide for 300,000,000 authorized shares of common stock with a par value of \$0.0001 per share and 10,000,000 authorized shares of preferred stock with a par value of \$0.0001 per share.
+Proceeds from the IPO, net of underwriting discounts and commissions and offering costs, were approximately \$152.8 million.